Jack2091A/Sunny-Packets/README.md

 The data was collected at UNSW Sydney by means of a custom testbed from which traffic traces of inverters could be captured.

-The general structure of this github repository is expressed
+The general structure of this github repository is expressed indicatively as follows:

 ```text
 Sunny-Packets/